jamescaldwell/fibonacci/README.md

-# fibonacci
+# Fibonacci REST Service
-Node REST service for fibonacci numbers this is a simple service to generate the sequence of fibonacci number using node.js
+Node REST service for fibonacci numbers
+  This is a simple service to generate the sequence of fibonacci number using node.js Download node.js from [https://nodejs.org/en/]

-# to install npm libraries
+# To install npm libraries
 npm install

-# to run the server
+# To run the server
 npm run start

-# to debug the server
+# To debug the server
 npm run debug

-# to execute unit tests
+# To execute unit tests
 npm run test

+# API
+All calls to the Fibonacci api should look like http://localhost:3000/fibonacci/<number>[http://localhost:3000/fibonacci/] Where number is a postivie integer or zero
+The result will return the number of requested numbers in the sequence